The Warrior-Lords of Darok: Reception

+In Issue 24 of Abyss, J.R.
+Davies noted, "This is a well-developed and detailed adventure, perhaps overly detailed for the possibilities of TFT, but much better than standard TFT fare."
+Davies found the only weakness was the random encounters and random foes table "which is somewhat arbitrary and could have used some more thought" Davies concluded, "Warrior Lords of Darok is a good aid for TFT players who are fed up with the usual mechanical TFT fare and want to do some more challenging role-playing."

 Steve List reviewed The Warrior-Lords of Darok for Fantasy Gamer magazine and stated that "By itself, WLD is limited in scope, but if Gamelords' other components in the series are equivalent in their coverage of their specific areas, together they could provide an interesting corner of the world to knock around in.
 Players who take their fantasy seriously should take warning, however.
 The authors have a tendency toward rotten puns (The Treasure of Ziero Mhaddray), including some cribbed from other publications (the Gallowine River).
 Fortunately, it is not overdone.
 The overall quality of this module is less than those of GDW or Chaosium, but at the price it is acceptable.
 The caveat is that this module is more of a stage setting than a collection of ready-to-play scenarios.
 The GM will have to work to exploit it."

 Anders Swenson reviewed The Warrior-Lords of Darok and The Forest-Lords of Dihad for Different Worlds magazine and stated that "these are two solid products which should find their way into the libraries of most TFT gamemasters, and many others who collect well-done scenarios."